ksu-cs-textbooks/cis580/content/00-forward/09-syllabus.md

 * **Office Hours:** MW 10:30-11:30 or by appointment

 ### Preferred Methods of Communication:
-* **Chat:** Quick questions via Discord are the preferred means of communication.
-Questions whose answers may benefit the class I would encourage you to post in the` #cis400` channel, as this keeps a public history your classmates can review.
+* **Chat:** Quick questions via Ed Discussions are the preferred means of communication.
+Questions whose answers may benefit the class I would encourage you to post publicly.
 More personal questions should be direct messaged to `@Nathan Bean`.
 * **Email:** For questions outside of this course, email to nhbean@ksu.edu is preferred.
 * **Phone/Text:** 785-483-9264 _Emergencies only!_ I will do my best to respond as quickly as I can.